MrSunnyDevgan/mathematics-for-embedded-system/README.md

 # mathematics-for-embedded-system
-All the programs of airthmatic operations are in c++ language
+All the programs of airthmatic operations are in c++ and c language